projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 EPT is sanitized to avoid pointing to valid host memory in PTEs which has present bit cleared or reserved bits set.

-For non-present PTEs, ACRN currently set pfn bits to ZERO, which means page ZERO might fall into risk if containing security info.
+For non-present PTEs, ACRN currently set PFN bits to ZERO, which means page ZERO might fall into risk if containing security info.
 ACRN reserves page ZERO (0~4K) from page allocator thus page ZERO won't be used by anybody for valid usage.
 This sanitization logic